Hamzah023/Hamzah023/README.md

 👋 Hi, I’m @Hamzah023, an honours Co-op Computer Science student at the University of Guelph, minoring in Project Management.

 👀 I build software for startups in Toronto.
-I am trying to connect with venture capitalists, angel investors, and anyone interested in our projects.
+I like to connect with angel investors, builders and founders.

 🌱 My stack is ASP.NET Core, Springboot, Node.js, Express.js, Typescript, React, Flask, Selenium, Puppeteer BeautifulSoup, Pandas, Numpy, Google Cloud/Firebase and PostgreSQL.